JuliaKiser/READme.Generator/README.md

 npm i

 ## Usage Information
-0
+00

 ## Contributing
-there were 20 contributions made
+There were 30 contributions made

 ## Tests
 To test installation, run the following command in terminal: